-For the general public, the term “APIs” may not ring the slightest bell.
-But did you know that without this mobile app development component, the world as we know it today would not be the same?
+For the general public, the term “API” may not ring the slightest bell.
+But did you know that without this tech component, the world as we know it today would not be the same?

-For instance, without APIs, we won’t be able to use social media apps on our smart phones.
-The mere act of using an app on our phones to post something on Facebook, Twitter, Instagram, or LinkedIn accounts have APIs involved in the background.
+For instance, without APIs, we wouldn’t be able to use social media apps on our smart phones.
+The mere act of using an app to post something on Facebook, Twitter, Instagram, or LinkedIn accounts has APIs involved in the background.
 The same goes for online streaming services such as YouTube, Netflix, and Spotify.
 They won’t work on our mobile devices without APIs.
-Booking flights or hotels online won’t also be possible without APIs running behind the scenes.

-In short, APIs are one of those technologies that have made its way into many aspects of our daily life, even without us realising it.
+In short, APIs form part of most tech projects and have made their way into many aspects of our daily life, even without us realising it.

 So what are APIs, and what do they do?
-This article gives you the lowdown into this mobile app development component that continues to reshape today’s digital landscape.
+This article gives you the breakdown into this app development component that continues to reshape today’s digital landscape.

 Beyond the acronym

 API stands for application programming interface.
 APIs are a set of software components, tools, and rules (protocols).
-Their role is to enable two (or more) independently designed systems, software, and, most commonly, applications to communicate.
+Their role is to enable two (or more) independently designed systems to communicate.
+So in short, APIs help two software systems, and most commonly, applications to communicate with each other.

-An API does the same: It takes digital messages and transports them from one destination to another.
-If you are a developer trying to add weather forecasting into your app for example, your app would send a weather data request (a digital letter) to Google (your friend) via their API (the post service).
+An API does the same in the digital world: It takes digital messages (data) and transports them from one destination to another.
+For example, if you are a developer trying to add weather forecasting into your app, your app would send a weather data request (a digital letter) to Google (your friend) via their API (the post service).
 Google would send a response (their letter) back to your app via their API also.
-Your app can then use data to show what the weather is for the day.
+Your app can then use the response to show what the weather is for the day.

 How are APIs used in the real world?
-Let’s cite other scenarios that show this mobile app development component at work.
+Let’s look at a few examples!

 Ever notice how easy it is these days to join multiple digital services even without signing up?
-Say you come across a newly launched music streaming application.
+Say you come across a newly launched music streaming app.
 You want to try it out, but hate going through the laborious sign-up process.
 However, you are suddenly presented with a “Continue with Facebook” or “Continue with Google” option.
-A click and viola!
-You’ve logged in without the manual hassle of filling out your profile information and are using the app within seconds.
+A click and voila!
+You’ve logged in without the manual hassle of filling out your profile information, and are using the app within seconds.

 So how did the music streaming app do that?

-Developers are now able to streamline the sign-up process by connecting their apps to Facebook and Google’s login APIs.
+Developers are able to streamline the sign-up process by connecting their apps to Facebook and Google’s login APIs.
 So in our example, the music app sends a request to Facebook or Google’s APIs.
-The API, then, returns the relevant authority to allow the user to access the music app.
+The API returns the relevant authority to allow the user to access the music app.

 In-app purchase APIs are another good case in point.
 Many apps offer premium services or add-ons on top of basic features for a fee.